Life Among the Qallunaat

 Mini Aodla Freeman is an author, playwright, and translator born on Cape Hope Island in James Bay, Nunavut.

-Keavy Martin is an associate professor in the Department of English and Film Studies at the University of Alberta.
+Keavy Martin is an assistant professor in the Department of English and Film Studies at the University of Alberta.

 Julie Rak is a professor in the Department of English and Film Studies at the University of Alberta.